felixscode/SlideMaster/README.md

-# 🔥SlideMaster: Streamlined Presentation Deployment
+# 🔥SlideMaster3000: Streamlined Presentation Deployment

- SlideMaster is a solution for deploying [Slidev](https://sli.dev/) presentations from GitHub, enabling seamless access through a web browser.
+ SlideMaster3000 is a solution for deploying [Slidev](https://sli.dev/) presentations from GitHub, enabling seamless access through a web browser.
 This application eliminates common presentation challenges by providing a centralized, platform for slide management and distribution.

 ## 🚀 Overview

-SlideMaster addresses common challenges in presentation delivery by:
+SlideMaster3000 addresses common challenges in presentation delivery by:

 1. 📦 Retrieving Slidev presentations from a GitHub repository
 2. 💻 Rendering them on a server using Streamlit